 Author: House of Eden

-- We are showing 12 brands that produce particularly high-quality and good-looking urban e-bikes
+• We show 12 brands that produce particularly high-quality and visually appealing urban e-bikes

-Recently, e-bikes have become a popular way to cover long distances in the city.
-Be it the way to work, a shopping Spree or a trip to the surrounding area - the e-bike makes it possible to relax on a wide variety of routes Destinations to arrive.
-And without damaging the environment, because the CO2 emissions of driving is eliminated.
-All in all, urban e-bikes are such a great sustainable mobility concept for everyone - young or old - who wants to reach their destination effortlessly.
+In recent years, e-bikes have become a popular way to travel long distances in the city.
+Be it the way to work, a shopping trip or a trip to the surrounding area.
+The e-bike makes it possible to relax in a variety of ways Destinations to arrive without polluting the environment.
+All in all, urban e-bikes are a great, sustainable mobility concept for everyone - young or old - who wants to reach their destination effortlessly.

 An additional plus point: The latest technologies make it possible to cleverly disguise the electric support, which is why some urban e-bikes cannot be recognized as such.